criteo/tf-yarn/README.md

 ```

 The final bit is to forward the Python dependencies of `cpy_example.py` to the
-YARN containers, in order for the chief and evaluator to be able to import it:
+YARN containers, in order for the tasks to be able to import them:

 ```python
 run_on_yarn(